 Figure 1-1 Front (PLIM) View of Two Cisco CRS 8-slot Line Card Chassis Enhanced Routers —Modular Configuration AC and DC Power

-Figure 1-2 shows the rear view of of two Cisco CRS 8-slot Line Card Chassis Enhanced routers - one with an AC modular configuration power supply installed and one with a DC modular configuration power supply installed.
+Figure 1-2 shows the rear view of two Cisco CRS 8-slot Line Card Chassis Enhanced routers - one with an AC modular configuration power supply installed and one with a DC modular configuration power supply installed.